Did you know that I have a condo?

-When you do the 100 Day Home Organization Program, you will find that there is a clear method to the organizational approach that you’re taken through.
-It starts in the kitchen, which is where the majority of people spend their time in the home.
+When you do The Productive Home Solution, you will find that there is a clear method to the organizational approach that you’re taken through.
+It starts in the kitchen, which is where the majority of people spend their time at home.
 The kitchen is most important for your family.

 The rest of the house is for your family, but the bedroom is about you.
 It’s your condo!

 I like that our house is like our own apartment building.

 Downstairs, the kitchen is like the café which is where we socialize and catch up.
 Upstairs, we all have the privacy of our apartments.
 Our apartments are decorated to our taste and style.

 So in the same way that I encourage my kids to think of their bedroom as a mini-apartment, I treat my bedroom just the same.